Excel TVExcelTV

 Constructing Formulas for Specific Criteria

 Excel offers powerful tools for counting unique values based on specific criteria.
-I’ll show you how to use functions like COUNTIF(S), SUM, and FILTER to analyze your data effectively.
+I’ll show you how to use FILTER, UNIQUE, and older SUMPRODUCT patterns to analyze your data effectively.

-For a single criterion, I use COUNTIF.
-The syntax is simple: =COUNTIF(range, criteria).
-For example, to count unique product names in column A where the sales in column B exceed $1000, I’d use:
+For example, to count unique product names in column A where sales in column B exceed $1000, use:

-This counts unique items in column A with sales over $1000 in column B.
+This counts unique products with sales over $1000 in the North region.

 Incorporating SUM and FILTER Functions with Conditions